jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (4) For the purposes of subsection (3)﻿(c), in the case of a concurrent application made under subpart 4 of Part 7A that is lodged with the EPA, the copy of submissions required to be sent by the EPA to the chief executive is a copy of only those submissions that relate to the concurrent application and not those that relate to its plan change request.

 ### 108 Conditions of resource consents
-(1) Except as expressly provided in this section and subject to section 108AA and any regulations, a resource consent may be granted on any condition that the consent authority considers appropriate, including any condition of a kind referred to in subsection (2).
+(1) Except as expressly provided in this section and subject to section 108AA and any wastewater environmental performance standards, any stormwater environmental performance standards, any infrastructure design solutions, and any regulations, a resource consent may be granted on any condition that the consent authority considers appropriate, including any condition of a kind referred to in subsection (2).
 (2) A resource consent may include any 1 or more of the following conditions:
   (a) subject to subsection (10), a condition requiring that a financial contribution be made:
   (b) a condition requiring provision of a bond (and describing the terms of that bond) in accordance with section 108A: